 I was served a salad along with dessert, a pairing that I found strange.
 The salad was pretty much like the one on the >CDG-LHR leg, and the chicken was extremely dry.
 The main course was brought out afterward.
 This consisted of fillet of aberdeen angus beef with shallot jus, colcannon and baby carrot vichy (reading off the menu here).
 The steak was surprisingly tender and beautifully presented.
 My favorite part was the dessert, which consisted of a chocolate and strawberry mogador (aka chocolate/strawberry cake).
 After dessert, they handed out small packets of chocolates in commemorative Jubilee packets.

 The entertainment selection was pretty abysmal on this flight, so I ended up watching Young Adult on my laptop.
 After that, I fell asleep until the breakfast service began.

 This meal was very disappointing.
-Everyone received a tray with butter, jam, and a choice between a fruit bowl (which resembled fruit cocktail from a can), fruit yoghurt, fruit juice or a fruit smoothie.
+Everyone received a tray with butter, jam, and a choice between a fruit bowl (which resembled fruit cocktail from a can), fruit yogurt, fruit juice or a fruit smoothie.
 No kidding.
 “Fruit Juice” was listed as main breakfast item.